Ian Beale: Reception

 Ian was voted one of the top five television characters "we most love to hate" in a Channel 4 poll in 2001.
 In 2009, Ian Beale came ninth in a poll by British men's magazine Loaded for "Top Soap Bloke".
-Woodyatt has received a number of award nominations for his portrayal of Ian, including a "Best Actor" nomination at The British Soap Awards 2010 and a nomination for "Best Performance in a Serial Drama" in The National Television Awards 2012.
-In 2013, Woodyatt received a "Lifetime Achievement Award" at The British Soap Awards.
-Following thirty years of service to EastEnders, Woodyatt was awarded with his first "Best Actor" accolade at The British Soap Awards 2015.
-At this ceremony, he also won "Best On-screen Partnership" alongside Laurie Brett.
+Woodyatt has received a number of award nominations for his portrayal of Ian, including a Best Actor nomination at the 2010 British Soap Awards and a nomination for Best Performance in a Serial Drama at the 2012 National Television Awards.
+In 2013, Woodyatt received the British Soap Award for Lifetime Achievement at the 2013 ceremony.
+Following thirty years of service to EastEnders, Woodyatt was awarded with his first Best Actor accolade at 2015 British Soap Awards.
+At this ceremony, he also won Best On-Screen Partnership alongside Laurie Brett.

 Author Dorothy Hobson has stated that Ian Beale is a "major creation" capturing the personification of political attitudes taken up during the Conservative government of the 1980s.
 She suggests that Ian Beale is a "major representation of a young man" of that era, and that his sensitive portrayal by Adam Woodyatt is "perhaps unrecognised".
 Roz Paterson of the Daily Record branded Ian "eminently unlovable" and stated that Melanie proposing to him represented a growing trend in women proposing.
 Holy Soap said that Ian's most memorable moment was "His attempted murder in the Square".
 In 2009, Virgin Media called Ian "the most boring and selfish man in Walford" and felt that he deserved to lose his wife, Jane.
+In 2014, Tony Stewart from the Daily Mirror called Ian a "spineless little weasel" and "Beale The Squeal" and believed that it was unlikely that Denise would go through with her wedding to him.
+In 2020, Sara Wallis and Ian Hyland from the same website placed Ian ninth on their ranked list of the best EastEnders characters of all time, writing that Ian "has the resilience of a cockroach – and also, some would say, the charm".